Bag Tag Challenge

 - Friendly side wagers of any kind can be made at the discretion of the participants, but are NOT required.

-- Challenges will run from June 1st to September 30th.
+- Challenge runs from June 15th to September 30th.

-- The higher Bag Tag challenges the lower Bag Tag.
+- The higher Bag Tag number holder challenges the lower Bag Tag number holder.
 Challenges can be by phone, computer, or in person.

-- Ties are won by the holder of the lower bag tag at the beginning of the round.
+- Ties are won by the holder of the lower bag tag.

 - Incomplete round: If a player does not complete a bag tag challenge round, the exiting player should trade tags with the player with the highest tag number.
 If play is stopped by all players before the round is complete, no tags are exchanged.
 This could be due to hazardous weather, physical emergency or mutual agreement.